- Who We Serve

 As a grantmaker, your job is more than selecting applicants and projects to fund -- its determining the most valuable, impactful projects that will deliver results and change and align with your organization’s mission and goals.
 It’s a heavy hat to wear, and scrolling through countless application responses often is not enough to allow you to wear it well.

-To make the best granting decisions possible, you need more information.
+To make the best grant awarding decisions possible, you need more information.
 Actually, you need more than information.
 You need a relationship.

 As you approach a new funding cycle, consider ways you can not only collect data from your applicants, but that you can get to know and build a relationship with your potential grantees.
-We talked about a few different ways you could do this within your online grant application in a recent post, but what are some other fresh ideas that might apply to your organization that you haven’t considered?
+You can do this by rethinking the questions on your application, but what are some other fresh ideas that might apply to your organization that you haven’t considered?

 It’s common for foundations and other funders to request a site visit before they approve funding for a grant.
 But, making it a standard part of the application -- or at least one last step for your final candidates -- allows grant applicants a chance to show off a program in a way that a online application cannot.
 Some key elements of a site visit that you might want to consider as part of your grant application, or as part of an upcoming visit, include: